Z-Wave Ghost Removal using a UZB-Stick - How To

 1. If a Discover button appears for a partially included device, selecting that button can allow a device to successfully complete joining the Z-Wave mesh.

-2. Shutting down the hub and restarting to force restarting of the Z-Wave radio can help w/ghost issues:
+2. Shut down the hub and restart it to force restarting of the Z-Wave radio - this can help w/ghost issues:

--- 1. Shut down your hub from the Settings menu.
+-- a.
+Shut down your hub from the Settings menu.

 Below is a detailed summary from @jtp10181 of best way to use the hubs built-in ghost removal tools.
-Try this process first before trying to do Ghost removal with a UZB stick:
+Try these tools first before trying Ghost removal with a UZB stick:

 • Click Refresh on the device ONCE, wait for the page to refresh.
 The Remove button should then appear.
 Click Remove ONCE.
 Again, wait.
 May want to have logs open while doing this as well.